THE SECRET OF ELECTRIC FENCING

 - The energiser is powered by a 12 V battery

 - The energiser is powered by a 6 or 12 V battery that is charged by solar power

 The solar-powered energisers are certainly the most convenient of the three.
 You do not have to change or charge batteries.
 This type of energiser also makes sure that your fence is powered at all times.
 The respective choices are under the heading Energisers on this website.

 The wire that carries the power must be well insulated.
 This makes sure that the voltage remains constant along the whole fence.
-Red Snap’r offers a wide variety of insulators that can cope with most circumstances.
+Red Snap’r has 5-inch wood post poly tape insulators that can cope with most circumstances.
 They are made from the highest grade, high-density polyethylene, are UV protected to resist weathering even under harshest conditions and are designed for easy attachment to any type of fence post or wire.

 When you select your insulators, start with the post type.
 Then select the right insulator based on requirements (close to the post or extenders) or type of wire.
 The shape of the terrain also has an influence (dips, top of a hill etc.) on your selection.

 For permanent fencing, high tensile wire is recommended.
 For temporary fencing poly wire, poly tape or poly rope may be used.